ReenadGh/TaskTrack/README.md

 </p>

 I used :
-- Core Data to save and retrieve data when closing the application and opening it again
+- Core Data to save and retrieve data when close the application and open it again
-- 'Charts'Cocopods to display the data on the chart
+- 'Charts'Cocopods to display the data on chart

+##Core Data

+   let context = (UIApplication.shared.delegate as!
+AppDelegate).persistentContainer.viewContext
+    let saveContext = (UIApplication.shared.delegate as!
+AppDelegate).saveContext